Lantheus (LNTH)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Lantheus grew its sales at an incredible 34.3% compounded annual growth rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Lantheus’s sales grew at an incredible 35.5% compounded annual growth rate over the last five years.
 Its growth beat the average healthcare company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Lantheus Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 7% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is above average for the sector and implies the market sees some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to decline by 5.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will face some demand challenges.
+At least the company is tracking well in other measures of financial health.

 7. Operating Margin

-Looking at the trend in its profitability, Lantheus’s operating margin rose by 28.2 percentage points over the last five years, as its sales growth gave it immense operating leverage.
-This performance was mostly driven by its recent improvements as the company’s margin has increased by 32.6 percentage points on a two-year basis.
-These data points are very encouraging and shows momentum is on its side.
+Analyzing the trend in its profitability, Lantheus’s operating margin rose by 29.4 percentage points over the last five years, as its sales growth gave it immense operating leverage.
+Zooming in on its more recent performance, we can see the company’s trajectory is intact as its margin has also increased by 18.2 percentage points on a two-year basis.
+These data points are very encouraging and show momentum is on its side.

 Lantheus Trailing 12-Month Operating Margin (GAAP)